johnkepler/supreme-tribble/README.md

 raise a clear error rather than emitting a silently-wrong model.
 Extending to multi-scale means generalizing `_single_scale_deform_attn_forward` to loop over levels.

+**Note:** If you want to convert all variants incl.
+Medium/Base/Large, check out this recent repo: landchenxuan/rf-detr-to-coreml

 ## License

 Apache-2.0 — see [LICENSE](LICENSE) and [NOTICE](NOTICE).